Complimentary Public Relations Guide

 Related to brand mentions, backlinks guide you to where your PR story has been discussed.
 The sites that have mentioned your brand will have links to your website, making it easy for readers to find your website and the original content.

 You’ll not only benefit from new visitors when collecting backlinks from PR coverage, but you will also see a rise in your SEO rankings, too.
+However, you must ensure you have the proper reverse SEO strateiges in place when working to suppress negative content

 Successful signs of a PR campaign are when people are discussing positively talk about your brand and visiting your site through earned media.